Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 The Genesis of Functionaries: Examining God’s Work on Days Four to Six

-This poetic mirroring isn’t just an aesthetic flourish.
-Ancient Hebrew scholars recognise that the seven days function as a literary framework, organising the creation story into thematic pairs rather than chronological events.
-The emphasis on symmetry suggests we shouldn’t take the “seven days” too literally.
-These “days” are not to be read as actual 24-hour periods, but theological categories, each highlighting a different dimension of God’s creative work.
+This symmetry isn’t just decorative.
+The seven days appear to function as a literary framework, arranging the creation story into thematic pairs rather than a strict chronological sequence.
+On that reading, the “days” are not meant to be understood as literal 24-hour periods, but as theological categories that highlight different aspects of God’s creative work.

 Time realmDay 1: